Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Results

 \section{Results}

-In the following we study the SU(2) spin symmetric Hubbard and Heisenberg models on three different hyperbolic lattice geometries at the particle-hole symmetric point.
+In the following we study the SU(2) spin-symmetric Hubbard and Heisenberg models on three different hyperbolic lattice geometries at the particle-hole symmetric point.
 As shown in Appendix \ref{sec:suscep} particle-hole symmetry leads to a logarithmic divergence of the staggered spin susceptibility, provided that the DOS is finite at the Fermi energy.
-Hence, the first question that we will address in Sec.~\ref{sec:u=0} is the DOS in the non-interacting limit.
+Hence, the first question that we will address in Sec.~\ref{sec:u=0} is the DOS in the noninteracting limit.
 In Sec.~\ref{sec:mean_field} we present and discuss our mean-field results.
-In Sec.~\ref{sec:fluctutions}, we then systematically take into account fluctuations with a spin wave approximation for the Heisenberg model, and numerically exact QMC simulations for both models.
+In Sec.~\ref{sec:fluctutions}, we then systematically take into account fluctuations with a spin-wave approximation for the Heisenberg model, and numerically exact QMC simulations for both models.